Walkthrough - Bru’n Water Subscriber Edition, V 5.3

 Why Mash Chemistry?

-I know many home brewers that balk at my recommendation to use a blank slate of Reverse Osmosis (Ro) or Distilled, De-ionized (DI) water for liquor, as brewing with local water supplies will force the brewer to learn to explore styles that best suite their water.
+I know many brewers who balk at my recommendation to use a blank slate of Reverse Osmosis (Ro) or Distilled, De-ionized (DI) water for liquor, as brewing with local water supplies will force the brewer to learn to explore styles that best suit their water.
 My water sucks, with tremendously high sodium and bicarbonate levels, and I struggled for several years to figure this out.
 I recommend skipping that frustrating right of passage, but it is a hallmark of a good brewer to find what styles best fit their local water.

 Many brewers have great water for a broad spectrum of beers.
 Some will blend their existing water to dilute alkalinity or other -ion levels to their preference.
-How you approach this is a personal choice and you should consider your tolerance for wastewater, investment in a filter system, and the kit needed to measure tiny salt amounts against the expected results.
+How you approach this is a personal choice, and you should consider your tolerance for wastewater, investment in a filter system, and the kit needed to measure tiny salt amounts against the expected results.

 Sanitation chemistry from your water source must be removed!
-Most public water providers use chlorine or chloramines to deliver safe and contamination free drinking water to your home.
-Chlorine and chloramines are safe for human consumption at the regulated dosing rates, however, all chlorine chemistry could ruin your beer in the mash, boil, or fermenter.
+Most public water providers use chlorine or chloramines to deliver safe and contamination-free drinking water to your home.
+Chlorine and chloramines are safe for human consumption at the regulated dosing rates; however, all chlorine chemistry could ruin your beer in the mash, boil, or fermenter.

 Bru'n Water allows you to input your source water report, grain bill, and generate mash pH estimates, as well as make educated additions of mineral salts, acids, and bases, to optimize your desired flavor and mash pH contributions.
 It is not automated, but it is a simple matter to make small changes to match a target profile.

 You can use this spreadsheet without using a pH meter.
 To do so is to put a lot of confidence in the Mash pH Estimate, without a confirmation measurement.
 While I highly recommend using a high-quality pH meter, BWS will get you very close to that optimum mash pH and mineral content.
-It certainly is better than just ignoring water chemistry all together!
+It certainly is better than just ignoring water chemistry altogether!

 All pH values are given at room temperature.